Funder: Japan Water Forum

 WASH is an acronym that stands for “water, sanitation, and hygiene.”
 Universal, affordable, and sustainable access to WASH is a key public health issue within international development.
 We have identified the challenges that many communities face such as water scarcity, lack of access to toilets, and poor hand washing practices.
 We are using our volunteers to raise community awareness on the necessity for clean toilets and the economic implications in their lives of negligent attitudes of the ills the WASH program set out to fight.

-With the outbreak of COVID-19, there is great for massive sensitization on the preventive measures in vulnerable and under-served communities in Cameroon, thus Bridgers has been bridging this gap.
+With the outbreak of COVID-19, there is great need for massive sensitization on the preventive measures in vulnerable and under-served communities in Cameroon, thus Bridgers has been bridging this gap.

 Waste management is also a huge challenge in every society today.
 The case of plastics poses rather a critical issue as plastic pollution is posing danger to not only sea/water ecosystem but to the environment.